wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

    * <a target="_blank" href="https://www.youtube.com/channel/UCMSfoJzq24tEKNfdB4GaIqg">Dreamforce videos on YouTube</a>

+Use <a target="_blank" href="https://dreamforce.twibbon.com/">https://dreamforce.twibbon.com</a> to make put your profile picture inside a frame, for use in social media.

 Agenda Builder

 Take Trailhead Module: <a target="_blank" href="https://trailhead.salesforce.com/modules/get_ready_for_dreamforce_onsite">Dreamforce & Next Steps</a> [40 mins] to make the most of your time at Dreamforce and keep learning after the event.